docker/attest/README.md

 # Features

 - Sign in-toto attestations
-- Attach attestations to container images
+- Push attestations to container registries using OCI 1.1 compatible artifacts
-- Verify attestations on container images using Rego policy
+- Verify attestations on container images using Rego policy and attestations fetched using OCI 1.1 referrers

 # Installation